jbhovell/movie-ratings/README.md

 #### Todo

-split frondend and backend into two components.
+split frontend and backend into two components.

 sort by year, title, reverse sort ratings